tc39/proposal-type-annotations/README.md

 ```

 Please note that the types do not have to conform to the TypeScript (or any other) type system.
-It is only when the _TypeScript_ type checker checks the source code that errors are
+It is only when the _TypeScript_ (or other) type checker checks the source code that errors are
 emitted if the types are incorrect or have bad syntax.

 A function can also declare a return type using `:` after the parentheses: